thuliteio/thulite.io/content/blog/say-hello-to-hyas/index.md

 ---
-title: "Say hello to Hyas 👋"
+title: "Say Hello to Hyas 👋"
 description: "Introducing Hyas, a Hugo starter helping you build modern websites that are secure, fast, and SEO-ready — by default."
-lead: "Introducing Hyas, a Hugo starter helping you build modern websites that are secure, fast, and SEO-ready — by default."
+lead: "Hyas is a Hugo starter helping you build modern websites that are secure, fast, and SEO-ready."
 date: 2020-10-06T08:50:12+00:00
 lastmod: 2020-10-06T08:50:12+00:00
-draft: false
+draft: true
-weight: 50
+weight: 30
-images: ["say-hello-to-hyas.png"]
+images: []
+categories: ["News"]
+tags: ["Hugo", "Jamstack", "Bootstrap"]
-contributors: ["Henk Verlinde"]
+authors: ["Henk Verlinde"]
+featured: true
 ---

 ## Demo